Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 In addition to the skills learned in INFO 201, students who successfully complete INFO 202 will be able to:

-• Design, build, and deploy basic information systems using modern programming languages, frameworks, and tools
+• Design, build, and deploy basic web-based information systems using modern programming languages, frameworks, and tools

-• Design the different forms of testing and their importance, and construct data management back ends using relational databases and SQL
+• Construct data management back ends for information systems using relational databases and SQL

-• Explain the importance and the different forms of testing and be able to plan and carry out software testing using appropriate tools
+• Explain the different forms of software testing and their importance, and plan and carry out software testing using appropriate tools

 Timetable